BennyCollins/pods_project/README.md

-# Principles of Data Science coursework - Analysis of how measures of quality of life affects crime across London's boroughs.
+# Principles of Data Science Coursework - Analysis of how Measures of Quality of Life Affects Crime Across London's Boroughs.

 [Link to report](pods_project_report.pdf)